-Processor: % Privileged Time

-The percentage of time that the CPU spends executing Windows kernel commands.
-If this metric is consistently high you should consider using a

-faster or more efficient disk subsystem.
+Processor: % Privileged Time The percentage of time that the CPU spends executing Windows kernel commands.
+If this metric is consistently high you should consider using a faster or more efficient disk subsystem.

-- Processor: %User Time - The percentage of time that the CPU spends executing user processes. - Processor: % Interrupt Time - The time that the CPU spends managing hardware requests.
+- Processor: %User Time

+- The percentage of time that the CPU spends executing user processes.

+- Processor: % Interrupt Time

+The time that the CDU energy

+- The time that the CPU spends managing hardware requests.
 This metric enables you to determine the level of device activity.